joergen7/cre/README.md

 ## Example: A Distributed Zero-Order Logic

+In this section we demonstrate the implementation of a CRE application by distributing a zero-order logic, i.e., a logic with truth values and propositional operators like negation, conjunction or disjunction but no quantifiers or variables.
+We show how a client module and a worker module are implemented from the callback definitions we gave in the previous section.

 There are several reasons why distributing a zero-order logic this way is utter waste.
 However, the example is instructive because there is a habitual familiarity of programmers with logic and also because it is a healthy exercise to reflect on when *not* to distribute.

 ### Reduction Semantics

+Before dwelling on the code, let us clarify what we are about to build.
+Here, we define a zero-order logic as a reduction semantics, i.e., we give a notion of reduction which we apply in an evaluation context to get a small-step operational semantics.

+So, first, we define the syntax of the language.
+Then, we give the notion of reduction and a definition of the evaluation context.
+The interesting part is the small step reduction relation that we create from these building blocks.
+This reduction relation as well as the syntax of programs needs to conform some basic rules in order to be compatible with the CRE.
+We discuss these rules in the reduction semantics before we move on to implement it.

 #### Syntax